Combining RRSPs and TFSAs to maximize retirement savings

 When should you use a Tax-Free Savings Account?

-“Contributions to a TFSA may make more sense if you are currently in a lower tax bracket,” said ATB Wealth Senior Solutions Analyst, Financial Planning, Linda Lamarche.
+“Contributions to a TFSA may make more sense if you are currently in a lower tax bracket,” says Linda Lamarche, ATB Wealth Senior Financial Planning Specialist.
 “As long as you have room in your RRSP, the value of the TFSA can always be transferred into your RRSP at a later date, like when you are in a higher tax bracket and you can get more bang for your buck.
 In the meantime, the assets in the TFSA are growing tax-free.”

 Having some of your retirement income provided from the assets in a TFSA would also be beneficial.
 If all of your retirement income is derived from your RRSP and other fully taxable sources, you might find yourself paying a high tax bill in retirement and it could also affect other income sources.

 “However, when using TFSAs to save for retirement there is a psychological factor that comes into play.
 By their very nature, TFSAs were designed to be flexible and allow you to have access to your assets at any point in your life.
-For some people, this will create a temptation to spend that money that was originally put aside for retirement prematurely, creating a shortfall in retirement,” shared Lamarche.
+For some people, this will create a temptation to prematurely spend that money that was originally put aside for retirement, creating a shortfall in retirement,” says Lamarche.